 What Are Catfish?

 Catfish belongs to the order Siluriformes, which is composed of ray-finned fish.
-They exist in wide ranges of sizes, behaviors, regions, and even diet.
+They exist in a wide range of sizes, behaviors, regions, and even diet.
 Catfish have existed on all the continents at some point in time and today they can be found on all of them except for Antarctica.
 They are most prominent in South America and over 50% of all catfish species can be found in the Americas.
-Majority of the species are freshwater fish and found in places like rivers, lakes, and ponds.
+The majority of the species are freshwater fish and found in places like rivers, lakes, and ponds.
 There are species that are also found in caves and underground.
-There are also a few species that are found in salt water, though these are rare.
+There are also a few species that are found in saltwater, though these are rare.

 Catfish are named because of their distinct whisker-like barbels, which are a sensory organ that contains taste buds and used to detect food in the surrounding environment.
 Most catfish are bottom feeders and generally sink rather than float because of their dense bones and reduced gases in their body.
 They do not have scales and about 50% of catfish species are sexually dimorphic.

 Catfish are important to humans because they act as a food source.
 They are easy to grow and raise, which reduces the cost of taking care of them.
 Channel catfish accounts for over $400 million a year in revenue for the United States and is one of the most populous catfish species in North America.
 Catfish have been used as a food source for hundreds of years across the world through many different cultures and regions.

 What Do They Eat?

 “Catfish spend a lot more time grubbing around on the bottom.
 And bigger catfish are more susceptible because they’ve been out there grubbing around a lot longer.” — Bobby Wilson